-- Inject the insulin under the skin.
-Use the injection technique described in the INSUPen EZ® and INSUPen - 2.
-Keep the needle under the skin for at least 10 seconds to make sure that the full dose has been - 3.
-After each injection be sure to remove and discard the needle and store Insugen-30/70 Refil® cartridge in INSUPen EZ® and INSUPen Pro® without a needle attached.
-Otherwise, the liquid may leak out which can cause inaccurate dosing.
+If it has not been stored properly or if it has been frozen. - If the liquid appears white and cloudy or has some suspended particles.
+How to inject this insulin - Inject the insulin under the skin.
+Use the injection technique described in the INSUPen EZ® and - 2.
+Keep the needle under the skin for at least 10 seconds to make sure that the full dose has been - After each injection, be sure to remove and discard the needle appropriately.
+Store Insugen-R Refil® cartridge in INSUPen EZ® and INSUPen Pro® without any needle attached, otherwise, the liquid may leak out which can cause inaccurate dosing.
 Contraindications Hypoglycaemia.
-Hypersensitivity to human insulin or any of the excipients.

-Warnings and precautions for use Inadequate dosage or discontinuation of treatment, especially in type 1 diabetes, may lead to hyperglycaemia and diabetic ketoacidosis.
+Hypersensitivity to human insulin or any of the excipients Warnings and precautions for use Inadequate dosage or discontinuation of treatment, especially in type 1 diabetes, may lead to hyperglycaemia and diabetic ketoacidosis.
 Usually the first symptoms of hyperglycaemia set in gradually, over a period of hours or days.
-They include thirst, increased frequency of urination, nausea vomiting, drowsiness, flushed dry skin, dry mouth, loss of appetite as well as acetone odour of the Never use Insugen-30/70 Refil® cartridge after the expiry date printed on the pack Cartridges should only be used in combination with products that are compatible with them and allow the cartridge to function safely and effectively.
-Insugen-30/70 Refil[®] is a cloudy, white, aqueous suspension of human insulin.
-Never use Insugen-30/70 Refil[®] cartridge if the liquid is not white and uniformly cloudy after gentle rolling.
-Any unused product or waste material should be disposed of in Insugen-30/70 Refile contains m-cresol, which may cause Type IV (delayed hypersensitivity) allergic Missed dose Timing of insulin doses is extremely important.
+They include thirst, increased frequency of urination, nausea vomiting, drowsiness, flushed dry skin, dry mouth, loss of appetite as well as acetone odour of the Never use Insugen-R Refil[®] cartridge after the expiry date printed on the pack.
+Cartridges should only be used in combination with products that are compatible with them and allow the cartridge to function safely and effectively.
+Insugen-R Refil[®] is a clear solution of human insulin Never use Insugen-R Refil® cartridges if the liquid appears white and cloudy or has some visible Insugen-R Refil[®] contains m-cresol, which may cause Type IV(delayed hypersensitivity) allergic Timing of insulin doses is extremely important.
 The best approach is to measure blood glucose and add a dose of regular insulin if glucose levels are too high.
 Otherwise, wait for the next scheduled dose.
 Do not stop taking insulin injections unless ordered by your doctor.
-Patients with diabetes are often given general instructions for modifying their insulin doses based on home blood glucose Precautions while switching types of insulin Transferring a patient to another type or brand of insulin should be done under strict medical supervision.
-Changes in strength, brand (manufacturer), type (rapid-acting insulin, intermediate acting insulin, long acting insulin etc.), species (animal, human insulin analogue) and/or method of manufacture (recombinant DNA versus animal source insulin) may result in the need for a change in the Patients switching to or from Insugen-30/70 Refil® cartridge may require a change in their usual insulin dosage.
-If an adjustment is needed, it may occur within the first few days to few weeks Patients whose blood glucose control has greatly improved e.g. by intensified insulin therapy, may experience a change in their usual warning symptoms of hypoglycaemia and should be advised A few patients who have experienced hypoglycaemic reactions after transfer from animal source insulin have reported that early warning symptoms of hypoglycaemia were less pronounced or different from those experienced with their previous insulin.
+Patients with diabetes are often given general instructions for modifying their insulin doses based on blood glucose measurements Precautions while switching types of insulin Transferring a patient to another type or brand of insulin should be done under strict medical supervision.
+Changes in strength, brand (manufacturer), type (rapid-acting insulin, intermediate acting insulin, long-acting insulin etc.), species (animal, human insulin analogue) and/or method of manufacture (recombinant DNA versus animal source insulin) may result in the need for a change in the Patients switching to or from Insugen-R Refil[®] cartridge may require a change in their usual insulin dosage.
+If an adjustment is needed, it may occur within the first few days to few w Patients whose blood glucose control has greatly improved e.g. by intensified insulin therapy, may experience a change in their usual warning symptoms of hypoglycaemia and should be advised A few patients who have experienced hypoglycaemic reactions after transfer from animal source insulin have reported that early warning symptoms of hypoglycaemia were less pronounced or different from those experienced with their previous insulin.
 Changes in the dose requirement Adjustment of dosage may also be necessary if patients increase their physical activities or change their usual diet.
 Concomitant illnesses, especially infections and other feverish conditions, usually increases the patient's insulin requirement.
 Alcohol may intensify and prolong the hypoglycaemic effect of A number of drugs are known to interact with insulin with respect to glucose metabolism.
-Possible interactions must therefore be taken into account by the physician Some of the drugs leading to reduced insulin requirement:
+Possible interactions must therefore be taken into account by the physician.
+Some of the drugs leading to reduced insulin requirement: